2020 and 2021 have been years for the books. More specifically, employee handbooks (pun intended)!

 What changes to make to your handbook this year:

-- In light of worldwide the pandemic, consider adding communicable disease policies to your handbook, which may include provisions for personal protective equipment and information about furloughs and layoffs.
+- In light of the worldwide pandemic, consider adding communicable disease policies to your handbook, which may include provisions for personal protective equipment and information about furloughs and layoffs.

 - Since work-from-home policies are changing, work from home expectations should be clearly stated.